btholt/intermediate-react-v6/lessons/01-the-first-section/A-intro.md

 # What changed with React 19

-- Why Intermidate React changed a lot
+- Why Intermediate React changed a lot
 - Servers and how they can be helpful with React
 - When Servers are not helpful to React
 - RSCs